Archive product

 Description

-Throughout a fifty-year career, Agnes Martin’s austere, contemplative work anticipated minimalism and helped define it, even as she battled psychological crises and created a solitary existence in the American Southwest.
-“I paint with my back to the world,” she claimed; when she died at the age of ninety-two in Taos, New Mexico, it is said she hadn’t read a newspaper in half a century.
+Throughout a fifty-year career, Agnes Martin’s austere, contemplative work anticipated minimalism and helped define it, even as she battled psychological crises and led a solitary existence in the American Southwest.
+“I paint with my back to the world,” she claimed; when she died at the age of ninety-two in Taos, New Mexico, it was said that she hadn’t read a newspaper in half a century.

-Here, recently available in paperback, is a portrait of Martine’s extraordinary life and a critical discussion of her work.
-Nancy Princenthal recounts her story chronologically — from Martin’s birth in Saskatchewan and her early days as an artist, living in abandoned lofts in Manhattan with Jasper Johns, Ellsworth Kelly, Adem Reinhardt, and other artists as neighbors; to the seven years she stopped painting when her career was just beginning, and the months she spent traveling across the country in a truck; and her last thirty years, spent at times in Taos, in a brick house she built herself.
+Here, recently available in paperback, is a portrait of Marty's extraordinary life and a critical discussion of her work.
+Nancy Princenthal recounts her story chronologically — from Martin’s birth in Saskatchewan and her early days as an artist, living in abandoned lofts in Manhattan with Jasper Johns, Ellsworth Kelly, Adem Reinhardt, and other artists as neighbors; to the seven years she stopped painting at the start of her career, and the months she spent traveling across the country in a truck; and her last thirty years, spent in Taos for a time, in a brick house she built herself.
 Martin did not gain recognition until she was in her forties.
-Her work — embossed grids on square canvases, washed in bright or neutral colors — finally receives the critical acclaim it deserves.
+Her work — embossed grids on square canvases, washed with bright or neutral colors — eventually received the critical acclaim it deserved.

 The Thames & Hudson brand was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “museum without walls” and to make the world of art, as well as leading scientific research, accessible to the broad public.
+Their greatest passion and mission was to create a “wallless museum” and to make the world of art, as well as leading scientific research, accessible to a broad audience.
 To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

-Today, still an independent, family-run company, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles printed.
-It publishes high-quality books across all areas of visual creativity: arts (fine arts, applied arts, decorative arts, performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+Today, still an independent, family-run company, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles in print.
+It publishes high-quality books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
 It is also expanding its list of children’s books.
-Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
+Headquartered in London, with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown — where he ran an art gallery and published illustrated books — for London.
 Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed a pioneering concept of what is now called book packaging (or co-publishing), where ideas for books are developed, commissioned, produced, and sold to publishers operating in different markets and languages, to create large editions and thus reduce unit production costs.
-Neurath’s concept was the first of many innovations introduced into the publishing world through Thames & Hudson.
+Neurath and Foges developed a pioneering concept of what is now called book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large editions and reduce unit production costs.
+Neurath’s concept was the first of many innovations that Thames & Hudson introduced to the publishing world.

 In 1958, Thames & Hudson launched one of its most renowned series, *World of Art*, which became the foundation of a highly diverse list.
 Characterized by pocket-sized editions and black spines, the series expanded in just seven years to include 49 titles.
 Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, are “stained with paint copies” in every art school across the country.

-Other significant series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, which since the 1950s has contributed to pioneering interest in archaeology, both in book form and television.
+Other significant series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, which has contributed to pioneering interest in archaeology since the 1950s, both in book form and television.
 Over 34 titles have been published in this series over 34 years.
 The large-format *Great Civilizations* series, published in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.

 From producing the first commercial edition of *The Book of Kells* to the triumphant publication of the six-volume *Vincent van Gogh – Letters*, from technical innovations like “French folds” to the controversial documentation of graffiti art in *Subway Art*, Thames & Hudson has always been at the forefront, both culturally and in production techniques.

-2016 marked the beginning of an extraordinary new chapter for the company, announcing publishing partnerships with two of the world’s most important museums: British Museum and Victoria and Albert Museum.
+The year 2016 marked an extraordinary new chapter for the company, announcing publishing partnerships with two of the world’s most important museums: British Museum and Victoria and Albert Museum.

 Manufacturer information